aksommerville/egg2/README.md

 - - [ ] editor: Creating new tilesheet or decalsheet, somehow prompt existing images.
 - - [ ] graf: Can flush due to full buffer in the middle of raw geometry, breaking sets. eg try a bunch of `EGG_RENDER_LINES`.
 - - - Confirm that all impacted cases are single calls into graf.
 If so, the fix will be easy, just start allocating multiple vertices at once internally.
-- - [x] editor: World map.
-Ugh, I needed this badly during Mysteries of the Crypt. :(
-- - [x] MapEditor: Producing 3-byte "position" commands, which can never be legal.
-- - [x] eggdev: Builds still do not appear to pull in their deps correctly; I'm needing to `make clean` when I shouldn't need to.
-- - - I think it's the files with relative paths that don't rebuild. eg `myscrypt/src/sprite/sprite.c` includes "../myscrypt.h" and doesn't rebuild as expected.
-- - - ...indeed the makefile that gcc generates for that does have ".." entries preserved.
-We need to resolve those during `eggdev build`.
 - - [ ] Web Video: Determine whether border is necessary.
 For now we are applying always.
 That's wasteful, but should be safe at least.
-- - [x] editor: Rainbow pencil overwrites appointment-only neighbors, it shouldn't. ...actually you can't even place an appt-only with the rainbow, if neighbors exist. ouch
-- - [x] MapEditor: We can do better with the edit-poi modal...
-- - - [x] Drop-down for sprites.
-- - - [x] If `NS_sprtype_` exists and the selected sprite links to it, use its comment as the remainder of the command.
-- - - - This bit me in Mysteries of the Crypt.
-Would have been great to get a little hint about the arg format when placing a sprite.
-- - [x] MapEditor: Can we handle transparent tiles better?
-Maybe `NS_sys_bgcolor` or something?
-- - [x] TilesheetEditor: Weird when the image is mostly transparent.
-Use a different color for the margin.
-- - [x] editor: New map modal doesn't dismiss after creating map, in "position" regime.
-Also, got a wildly incorrect position.
-- - [x] editor: Maps get created with 3-param position.
-There are no 3-param command sizes.
-Make it 2 or 4.
-- - [x] editor: Delete resource, if selected we should reload with no selected resource.
-- - [x] editor: MissingResourcesService: For song, Report missing drums and unconfigured channels. ...DECLINE.
-They're MIDI at that point.
-Can validate in SongEditor instead.
 - - [ ] editor: SidebarUi scroll bar broken, doesn't appear
 - - [ ] native: Can we use egg-stdlib's rand()?
 There might be some value in having PRNG behave exactly the same across targets.
 - - [ ] native: Record and playback session.